tinkertanker/short-io-hoster/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/tinkertanker/short-io-hoster)

-## Security Features
+## Security Notes

-This implementation uses proper security practices:
+This implementation uses a simple approach:

-1. The password is stored as a bcrypt hash, not in plain text
+1. The password is stored as an environment variable
-2. The Short.io API key is stored server-side and never exposed to the client
+2. The short.io API key is stored server-side and never exposed to the client
-3. Server-side validation of all requests
+3. Password validation happens server-side
 4. Leverages Netlify's serverless functions (which don't have spin-down time like Render's free tier)

+This is suitable for basic access control, but not for securing highly sensitive information.

 ## Usage